Bryan Robson: International career

 Robson captained England for the first time on 17 November 1982, leading the side to a 3–0 win over Greece in Salonika.
 He scored a hat-trick in England's 8–0 victory over Turkey in Istanbul on 14 November 1984.
-Captain Marvel, as he was nicknamed, helped England qualify for the 1986 World Cup in Mexico.
-By now he was considered by England manager Bobby Robson to be the best player in England.
-However his hopes of glory were crushed by re-aggravating an existing shoulder injury in England's second game of the group stages, against Morocco, which prevented him participating further in the tournament: ironically, the enforced change to England's formation benefited them, no longer having to protect an injured player, and – despite also losing vice-captain Ray Wilkins to a red card and subsequent ban – successive 3–0 victories resulted, until England's run finally came to an end with a 2–1 defeat against Argentina in the quarter final.
+"Captain Marvel", as he was nicknamed, helped England qualify for the 1986 FIFA World Cup in Mexico.
+By now, he was considered by England manager Bobby Robson to be the best player in England.
+His hopes of glory were crushed by re-aggravating an existing shoulder injury in England's second game of the group stages, against Morocco, which prevented him participating further in the tournament.
+The enforced change to England's formation benefited them, no longer having to protect an injured player, and – despite also losing vice-captain Ray Wilkins to a red card and subsequent ban – successive 3–0 victories resulted, until England's run finally came to an end with a 2–1 defeat against Argentina in the quarter final.
 The same shoulder injury was to trouble him for several weeks after the competition.

-Over the next two years, Robson returned to the side to lead them through qualifying for the 1988 European Championship.
+Over the next two years, Robson returned to the side to lead them through qualifying for UEFA Euro 1988.
 He personally played well for England, particularly with a fine individual goal against eventual champions the Netherlands, but was unable to prevent them from going out in the first phase of the competition as England lost all three of their group games.

-Robson continued his international career until 1991, also helping England to reach the 1990 World Cup.
-For the second World Cup in succession, though, his role was limited as he once again suffered an injury in the second match (against the Netherlands) that was to keep him out of the rest of the tournament.
-Even more ironically, for the second World Cup in succession, England's revamped formation played better without their captain, whose place in the team was taken by David Platt during the knock-out stages as England came fourth.
+Robson continued his international career until 1991, also helping England to reach the 1990 FIFA World Cup.
+For the second World Cup in succession, his role was limited as he once again suffered an injury in the second match (against the Netherlands) that was to keep him out of the rest of the tournament.
+Likewise, England's revamped formation played better without their captain, whose place in the team was taken by David Platt during the knock-out stages, as England finished fourth.

-Robson said in his autobiography that in one of his last matches for England under Graham Taylor, he was played bizarrely on the left wing, even though he had never played there for club and no longer had the pace to get up and down the line at the age of 34.